 As described in Section II.B above, MEEI anticipates a growing need for otolaryngology and ophthalmology services in the Commonwealth, primarily due to the aging of the population.
 Given current and projected growth, MEEI anticipates a need to invest in additional operating capacity.
-By utilizing available operating room capacity at Partners sites, MEEI expects to avoid the substantial capital expenditure of building new operating rooms itself.
-The HPC does not have data to substantiate MEEI's expectations regarding future demand for otolaryngology and ophthalmology surgeries.
-However, to the extent that this demand does materialize, it is not clear that corporate ownership by Partners is the only alternative to MEE building new capacity independently.
+153 By utilizing available operating room capacity at Partners sites, MEEI expects to avoid the substantial capital expenditure of building new operating rooms itself.
+154 To the extent that demand for otolaryngology and ophthalmology surgeries increases, it is not clear that corporate ownership by Partners is the only alternative to MEE building new capacity independently.
 For example, MEE could utilize clinical affiliations or leasing arrangements to allow MEE to make use of any unused operating room capacity at Partners facilities or those of other provider systems.
-Even if we assume that MEE would build new capacity absent this transaction, there is no indication that the capital expenses that it saves from not doing so would flow to payers or consumers.
+155